 Help with Anxiety

-• Help you gain an understanding of what anxiety is
+• Help you gain an understanding of how anxiety affects the body and mind

 Anxiety is a universal human emotion and is experienced in many situations from preparing for a speech to watching a sporting event.
 As a part of everyday life it can improve motivation and performance by increasing alertness and preparing the body for action.